jesuscaesar/2024/README.md

 Some of the artists from the period between 2020 and 2023 are including:

-* Don Toliver, SZA, Ava Max, Billie Eilish
+* Don Toliver, SZA, Travis Scott
+* Ava Max, Billie Eilish